 Similar to composting, the efficacy of recycling depends on a number of factors.
 First, the end user must make the decision to recycle the product, and their recycling center must have the capabilities to recycle that specific material.

 Second, most packaging is made out of two or more materials, and it’s often too difficult or expensive to separate those materials to recycle them.
-This is why single material packaging is the preferred option for eco-conscious companies.
+The emphasis on simplifying the types of packaging materials to a single variant not only aids in recycling efforts but also aligns with the sustainability goals of these forward-thinking organizations.

 100% Post-Consumer Recycled Content Packaging